The Website The Birds Maps Virtual Tour Email us

-Early Spring Date: March 29 Late Spring Date: May 8 Most Frequently Seen: April 11-27
+Early Spring Date: March 29 Late Spring Date: May 8 Best Dates to See in Spring: April 11-27

-Some Purple Finches winter in the Washington metro area, but they are uncommon at Monticello Park.
+Spring: Some Purple Finches winter in the Washington metro area, but they are uncommon at Monticello Park.
 They breed in Canada, the northern United States, and the Appalachian Mountains.
 A small flurry of them sometimes passes through Monticello around the third and fourth weeks in April.
-House Finches are a non-native species from the western United States who can be seen at the park all year.
+The House Finch is a non-native, year-round resident from the western United States.
 Both Purple and House Finches visit local bird feeders.

 Where to See Them in the Park